matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 This way the full history (e.g. also the first, original event) of the event is obtained without further requests.
 See that MSC for further details.

+   * **Edited 2022-06-06**: This appears to be incorrect.
+MSC2676 contains no reference to `original_event`, nor can I find any record of it ever having done so.

 ### End to end encryption

 Since the server has to be able to aggregate relation events, structural